lebronbrian23/n01537898_passion_project/README.md

 TMS has 4 tables.

-	Tenants table will capture information about the tenants. landlords table will capture all payments eg rental , hydro , parking.
+	Tenants table captures information about the tenants. landlords table captures all payments eg rental , hydro , parking.
-	Lease table is a bridging table between a tenant and a landlord. properties table will capture properties for  the landlord.
+	Lease table is a bridging table between a tenant and a landlord. properties table captures properties for  the landlord.